ji-podhead/ji-podhead-ozone-with-hue-localstack-and-compose/README.md

-# apache ozone & hue file browser & ws localstack
+# apache ozone & hue file browser & aws localstack
 - ***this tutorial is for ubuntu!***
 - we will use postgres as our database